Running Zeko's DA Node

 |---|---|---|

-keys_data | da-node-sk | Private key of the DA node |
+keys_data | da-layer-sk | Private key of the DA node |

-keys_data | da-node-pk | Public key of the DA node (used by sequencer) |
+keys_data | da-layer-pk | Public key of the DA node (used by sequencer) |

 da-layer_data | Persistent storage for da-layer |